iamdtang/skaterdav85.github.io/_posts/2015-01-06-5-reasons-why-a-backbone-developer-loves-ember.md

 #### UPDATE:

-Recently I have been experimenting with a solution for this.
+Recently I have been experimenting with a view-model solution for this.
 See [An Approach to View-Models in Backbone](/javascript/backbone/2015/01/07/view-models-in-backbone.html)

 ## Summary